aqua-, aquatic-, aqui-, aqu-, -aquatically, aque-, -aqueous

 (Latin: water, watery solution)

-2. An aqueous or liquid solution; especially, in water.
+2. A liquid solution; especially, in water.

 Water, taken in moderation, cannot hurt anybody.